-We take the classic chocolate and nut butter treat to the next level with this healthy puppy chow!
-Made with only 5 simple ingredients like whole wheat biscuit-style cereal, natural nut butter, and coconut sugar, a bowl of this is sure to be the ultimate crowd pleaser.
+We take the classic chocolate and nut butter treat to the next level with this vegan puppy chow!
+Made with only 5 simple "healthier" ingredients like whole wheat biscuit-style cereal, natural nut butter, and coconut sugar, a bowl of this is sure to be the ultimate crowd pleaser.
 It's deliciously addicting, easy to make, and no-bake - what's not to love?!

 Puppy chow or muddy buddies, whatever you call it, is a beloved sugar-coated chocolatey treat.
 Because it's typically made with powdered sugar and white chex mix, this treat is known for its sugar content.
 However, with a couple of tweaks and high quality ingredients, we've made a healthier version that just may be even better than the traditional!

 - Comes together in 10 minutes